juasiepo/TmuxAndGnuParallel_workshop/Workshop/Tmux_SelfLearning.md

 **exit**

 ## Synchronize panes
-Very useful to launch the same command to several panes and/ir ssh session. **First of all ensure that in the current windows there are two or more panes.**
+Very useful to launch the same command to several panes and/or ssh session. **First of all ensure that in the current window there are two or more panes.**

 To enable the pane synchronization is necessary to use the "command" mode (similar to VI).
 To do this